comharris/mattermost-handbook-1/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 ### MEALS AND ENTERTAINMENT

 Spend company money like it’s your own.
-When traveling on behalf of Mattermost, average meal costs will vary by destination city and country.
-The two links below are helpful reference points for city and country averages.
+When traveling on behalf of Mattermost, average meal costs will vary by destination city and region/country.
+The two links below are helpful reference points for city and region/country averages.
 Note: 20% max is considered a gratuity for exceptional service.
 If helpful, the below links provide information regarding daily per diem guidance in the US as well as other countries.

 As an example, daily per diems in the following locations are below: